Dell shares fall on earnings miss, outlook

 The world's No. 3 personal computer maker projected sales would be down 7 percent this quarter from the previous quarter, when it posted revenue of $16 billion.
 That translates into about $14.9 billion, below the average forecast for roughly $15.2 billion.

-Gladden said he expected the hard-disk drive issues to continue this year.

-PC makers have grappled with slackening demand as mobile devices such as Apple Inc's iPad erode market share, while a shortage of hard drives after flooding in Thailand crimped supply.

-Investors were disappointed by the "lack of the upside in the quarter," ISI Group analyst Brian Marshall said.
+Investors were disappointed by the "lack of the upside in the quarter as well," ISI Group analyst Brian Marshall said.
 "It's going to take a little bit of time for Dell to turn around the tanker ship."

 "They have $65 billion revenue and it takes a long time to move the needle to more strategically relevant revenue sources and we are just not seeing signs of progress yet," he said.